ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Aspects/Electronics.md

 tags:
   - rules/characters/aspect/technology
 ---
-Electronic devices require some type of computer interface to operate/craft.
+Electronic devices require some type of computer interface to operate and craft.